TEACH Grant & Title I Loan Forgiveness

-Each year you receive a TEACH Grant, you must sign a TEACH Grant Agreement to Serve that will be available electronically on a Department of Education website.
-The TEACH Grant Agreement to Serve specifies the conditions under which the grant will be awarded, the teaching service requirements, and includes an acknowledgment that you understand if you do not meet the teaching service requirements you must repay the grant as a Federal Direct Unsubsidized Loan, with interest accrued from the date the grant funds were disbursed.
+Each year you receive a TEACH Grant, you must sign a TEACH Grant Agreement to Serve that is available electronically on the Department of Education website.
+The document specifies the conditions under which the grant will be awarded, the teaching service requirements, and includes an acknowledgment that you understand if you do not meet the teaching service requirements, you must repay the grant as a Federal Direct Unsubsidized Loan, with interest accrued from the date the grant funds were disbursed.

 Loans and Loan Forgiveness

 How do I apply for a Federal Stafford Loan?

 A FFEL (Federal Family Education Loan) Stafford Loan is not based on your income or credit.
 Instead, approval is based upon completion of the Free Application for Federal Student Aid, or FAFSA.
 In addition to the FAFSA, you will need your tax forms from the year previous and your driver's license.
 Once your FAFSA is processed, your school will review the results and inform you about your loan eligibility.
 Lastly, once admitted to a post-graduate institution, you will typically be assigned a financial advisor who can help further explain any financial aid questions you may have.